George Gardiner (rugby league): World War II and death

 Following the outbreak of World War II, Gardiner, now aged over 40, enlisted in the Australian Forces.
 He was part of the Australian 2/23rd Battalion.
 He left Australia for the Middle East in November 1940.
 In early 1941 a German advance in Libya pushed British and Commonwealth forces back towards the Egyptian border.
 In early May the Germans captured part of Tobruk’s outer area and this area became known as the Salient.
 In “the early hours of 17 May the 2/23rd Battalion participated in an unsuccessful attempt to recapture the lost ground”.
 They made some gains but ultimately most of the Australian attacking forces were forced back and they suffered heavy casualties.
 After the operation there were 95 Australians reported missing including Gardiner amongst six other officers.
 There were conflicting reports of what had happened to him including him being taken to a hospital in Egypt, or that he had been captured.
 It was later determined after an inquiry that he had been shot “through the abdomen and died of his wounds the day after the battle”.
 His death occurred in fighting at Cyrenaica near Tobruk with the cause of death recorded as peritonitis.
 George Gardiner was buried in the Knightsbridge War Cemetery in Acroma, 30 km west of Tobruk in Libya.

 On May 13, 1942 the Bay of Plenty Times published an obituary for George Gardiner.
 On 10 April 2016 the Australian War Memorial held a ceremony to commemorate Lieutenant George Gardiner's life and service.

-Gardiner was survived by his wife Mary Gardiner and a son, Parata Ngatai Gardiner.
+Personal life

+Gardiner married Mere (Mary) Anna Whitaker (1901-84).
+They had seven children; Darcy Herbert Gardiner (1922-64), Patrick Gardiner (1927-?), George Augustine Gardiner (1930-2006), Rew Patricia Gardiner (?-1933), Ngaroma Agnes Gardiner, Susie Glady Gardiner, and Mary Cecilia Gardiner (?-1995).